cobub/razor/README.md

 Cobub Razor has two components.
 Web Cobub Razor is a PHP/MySQL system that you download and install on your Web Server.
 Another component is Cobub Razor SDK (iOS/Android/WinPhone supported), which is embedded in your mobile application during the development phase.

-Cobub Razor is a tool that enables Apps developers and enterprises which have Apps.
-It can monitor users' behaviors, users' device features, users' clicks, custom event, Apps errors, auto update of Apps and so on.
+Cobub Razor is a tool that enables Apps developers and enterprises which have Apps to monitor users' behaviors, users' device features, users' clicks, custom event, Apps errors, auto update of Apps and so on.
 Cobub Razor also helps on notify the users to upgrade version, compare different Apps and compare different distribution channels.

 A Chinese introduction video: [Cobub Razor Introduction Video - Chinese Version](http://v.youku.com/v_show/id_XNDM4OTgwNzEy.html)